riordanalfredo/personal-blog/app/content/blog/loco-motive-design/index.md

 To address this challenge, I've developed an approach called LOCO-MOTIVE: Legacy-Oriented COde MOdernisation through Valuable Iterative Enhancements.
 This approach is divided into three key areas:

 1. **Design Expenses**: Understanding the cost implications of design decisions.
-2. **Six Design Steps**: A structured approach to modernising legacy code.
+2. **Six Design Steps**: A structured approach to work with legacy code.
 3. **UML Class Relationships**: Utilising visual representations to identify and prevent design smells.
    Let's dive in: